-- 863 The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, 864 and tools. - 865 In the example scenario, Great Seneca Accounting decided to use the NIST Privacy Risk Assessment - Methodology (PRAM) to conduct a privacy risk assessment and help improve the company's mobile 866
+The example scenario uses National Institute of Standards and Technology (NIST) standards, guidance, and tools.

+In the example scenario, Great Seneca Accounting decided to use the NIST Privacy Risk Assessment Methodology (PRAM) to conduct a privacy risk assessment and help improve the company's mobile device architecture.
+The PRAM helps an organization analyze and communicate about how it conducted its data processing to achieve business/mission objectives.
-- 868 its data processing to achieve business/mission objectives. - 869 At Great Seneca Accounting, the PRAM helped elucidate how enabling employees to use their personal - 870 devices for work-related functions can present privacy concerns for individuals.
-The PRAM also supports

-871 the risk assessment task in the Prepare step of the NIST Risk Management Framework as discussed in

-- 872 Appendix Section E.1.
-The privacy events that were identified are below, along with potential - 873 mitigations.
+At Great Seneca Accounting, the PRAM helped elucidate how enabling employees to use their personal devices for work-related functions can present privacy concerns for individuals.
+The PRAM also supports the risk assessment task in the Prepare step of the NIST Risk Management Framework as discussed in Appendix Section E.1.
+The privacy events that were identified are provided below, along with potential mitigations.

-G.1 Privacy Risk 1: Wiping Activities on the User's Device May 874 Inadvertently Delete the User's Personal Data 875
+G.1 Privacy Risk 1: Wiping Activities on the User's Device May Inadvertently Delete the User's Personal Data

-- 876 Privacy Risk: Removal of personal data from a device. - 877
+Privacy Risk: Removal of personal data from a device.

-878 Potential Problem for Individuals: In a BYOD environment, employees are likely to use their devices for 879 both personal and work-related purposes; thus, in a system that features robust security information

-880 and event management capable of wiping a device entirely, there could be an issue of employees losing

-881 personal data and employees may not even expect that this is a possibility.
-A hypothetical example is

-- 882 that a Great Seneca Accounting employee stores personal photos on their mobile device within the work - 883 container, but these photos are lost when their device is selectively wiped after anomalous activity is - 884 detected.
-This privacy risk is related to the Unwarranted Restriction Problematic Data Action. - 885 Mitigations:
+Potential Problem for Individuals: In a BYOD environment, employees are likely to use their devices for both personal and work-related purposes; thus, in a system that features robust security information and event management capable of wiping a device entirely, there could be an issue of employees losing personal data and employees may not even expect that this is a possibility.
+A hypothetical example is that a Great Seneca Accounting employee stores personal photos on their mobile device within the work container, but these photos are lost when their device is selectively wiped after anomalous activity is detected.
+This privacy risk is related to the Unwarranted Restriction Problematic Data Action.

-Block access to corporate resources by removing the device from mobile device management (MDM) 886 887 control instead of wiping devices.
+Block access to corporate resources by removing the device from mobile device management (MDM) control instead of wiping devices.

-- 888 As an alternative to wiping data entirely, Section F.4.3, Threat Event 3, discusses blocking a device from - 889 accessing enterprise resources until an application is removed.
-Temporarily blocking access ensures that - 890 an individual will not lose personal data through a full wipe of a device.
-This approach may help bring the system's capabilities into alignment with employees' expectations about what can happen to their

-892 devices, especially if they are unaware that devices can be wiped by administrators-providing greater establishing and communicating these remediation processes to employees.
-It is important to have a

-893 predictability in the system.
+As an alternative to wiping data entirely, Section F.4.3, Threat Event 3, discusses blocking a device from accessing enterprise resources until an application is removed.
+Temporarily blocking access ensures that an individual will not lose personal data through a full wipe of a device.
+This approach may help bring the system's capabilities into alignment with employees' expectations about what can happen to their devices, especially if they are unaware that devices can be wiped by administrators, providing greater predictability in the system.

-894 Related mitigation: If this mitigation approach is taken, the organization may also wish to consider appropriate time.
+Related mitigation: If this mitigation approach is taken, the organization may also wish to consider establishing and communicating these remediation processes to employees.
+It is important to have a clear remediation process in place to help employees regain access to resources on their devices at the appropriate time.
 It is also important to clearly convey this remediation process to employees.
-A remediation process provides greater manageability in the system supporting employees' ability to
+A remediation process provides greater manageability in the system supporting employees' ability to access resources.
+If well-communicated to employees, this also provides greater predictability as employees will know the steps to regain access.